isuftin/docker-hashicorp-vault/README.md

 ### CLI access to DynamoDB

-The DynamoDB is configured with AWS installed.
+The DynamoDB is configured with AWS cli installed.
 You can use the containerized AWS commandline client against DynamoDB from outside of the container if you wish.

 Here is an example of doing so: